-The Allyane method will thus be useful in the rehabilitative management of most of the pathologies affecting this joint, particularly in the case of trauma leading to long immobilisation.
+The Allyane method will therefore be useful in the rehabilitative management of most pathologies affecting this joint, particularly in the case of traumas leading to long immobilization.

-Generally speaking, we find elbow pathologies such as elbow dislocation and damage (or rupture) of the external or internal lateral ligaments, hygroma (or bursitis), recurrent tendonitis such as epicondylitis (or "tennis elbow"), fractures of the radial head, olecranon or epicondyle, tendon ruptures (of the biceps, for example), and algodystrophy (generally secondary to a trauma).
+Generally speaking, elbow pathologies include elbow dislocation and damage to (or rupture of) the external or internal lateral ligaments, hygroma (or bursitis), recurrent epicondylitis-type tendonitis (or "tennis elbow"), radial head, olecranon or epicondylar fractures, tendon ruptures (of the biceps, for example), and algodystrophy (generally secondary to trauma).

-It is important to note that tendinopathies in the elbow region are often secondary to compensations or joint stiffness.
+It's important to note that tendinopathies in the elbow region are often secondary to joint compensation or stiffness.

 Support in the rehabilitation of these disorders will be provided at different stages of the patient's functional rehabilitation.